 How you can jumpstart the New Year with water

-Pumpkin pie, turkey, stuffing and mashed potatoes; holiday season staples like these only vary slightly from region to region here in the United States.
-But by New Year’s Eve, those Thanksgiving and Holiday leftovers are long gone and everyone is done counting their thanks.
+Pumpkin pie, turkey, stuffing and mashed potatoes.
+By New Year’s Eve, Thanksgiving and Holiday leftovers are long gone, and everyone is done counting their thanks.
 It’s at this point that people start making new resolutions, and for many Americans, many of those resolutions are about improving your health.
 Whether you’re trying to make changes in your professional life, socialize more, eat better, exercise regularly, or imbibe less, at the core, you’re really talking about emotional, physical, or mental health.

-I’m here to tell you that not only are these goals achievable in 2019, but you can take big steps in the right direction to accomplish all of them just by focusing on one thing – drinking more water.
+Not only are these goals achievable in the new year, but you can take big steps in the right direction to accomplish all of them just by focusing on one thing – drinking more water.

 There are a few reasons that drinking water is good for your physical health, but let’s start with the basics.

-The human body is 60 percent water and it uses this water to power a number of bodily functions including digestion, absorption of nutrients, circulation, and moderation of body temperature.
+The human body is 60 percent water and it uses this water to power several bodily functions including digestion, absorption of nutrients, circulation, and moderation of body temperature.
 The brain works with the posterior pituitary gland (a small gland at the base of the skull that senses the body’s needs) to tell the kidneys how much water to reserve for bodily functions and what amount can be let go as urine.
-Even mild dehydration can lead to a number of impaired functions so staying hydrated will help your body function efficiently.
+Even mild dehydration can lead to several impaired functions, so staying hydrated will help your body function efficiently.
 But there’s more to it than that.

 Drinking water aids weight loss.
-A 2010 study published in Obesity found that middle-aged adults who drank 500 mL of water before eating reduced-calorie meals lost more weight than adults who only ate a reduced-calorie diet.
-Findings suggested that drinking water before eating a meal resulted in smaller food portions throughout the day.
-While eating a reduced calorie diet is one way to lose weight, you may follow different dietary guidelines.
+A study published in Obesity found that middle-aged adults who drank 500 mL (approximately 2 cups) of water before eating reduced-calorie meals lost more weight than adults who only ate a reduced-calorie diet.
+Findings suggest that drinking water before eating a meal resulted in smaller food portions throughout the day.
+While eating a reduced-calorie diet is one way to lose weight, you may follow different dietary guidelines.
 Fortunately, that won’t affect the results.
-Drinking water regularly will lead to a reduction in weight, regardless of diet (low-carb, low-fat, whole food, etc.), sociodemographic variables, baseline weight, or physical activity.
+Drinking water regularly will lead to a reduction in weight, regardless of diet (low-carb, low-fat, whole-food, etc.), sociodemographic variables, baseline weight, or physical activity.

 Finally, there are quite a few positive side effects of water that you may benefit from in the long run, including headache prevention, reduced risk of heart disease, and regularity in bowel movements.